dlyubimov/ssvd-lsi/README.md

 ### branch ssvd-preprocessing (alpha-ish)
-This branch is based on merge of ssvd-givens and ssvd-vw-hack and contains further alterations to SSVD in order to captialize on vector preprocessing capability and thus making vector prebuffering is unnecessary.
+This branch is based on merge of ssvd-givens and ssvd-vw-hack and contains further alterations to SSVD in order to captialize on vector preprocessing capability and thus making vector prebuffering unnecessary.
 This opens up n-bound (width) of the source matrix in terms of RAM and also allows for more efficient memory use in other parts of algorithms (i.e. higher blocks) thus reducing running time.
 Most importantly, it copes with the issues of occasional localized spikes in data density.
 It also reduces GC thrashing as default VectorWritable behavior is to allocate